-Analysis | GOP’s top vaccine skeptics have completely lost the plot
+Analysis | The GOP’s top vaccine skeptics have lost the plot

 Of course, for some reason Greene didn’t see fit to mention that — and she’s not alone.
 Greene’s omission of that fact is a symptom of the increasingly widespread absolutism and misinformation surrounding the virus, including from fellow members of Congress.

-Rep. Madison Cawthorn (R-N.C.) tweeted this week that, “Big Pharma gets BILLIONS in taxpayer dollars.
+Rep. Madison Cawthorn (R-N.C.) tweeted this week that “Big Pharma gets BILLIONS in taxpayer dollars.
 And what do we get in return?
 A vaccine with no guarantees.”

 This gets at a similar point to Greene’s: the idea that the vaccines are falling short because there are “no guarantees.”
 Except virtually no vaccine or medicine is fully guaranteed to prevent illness, nor were these vaccines billed as such.
 It’s setting up an impossible goal post.